ragul-rofi/JavaCommandPrompt/README.md

 License
 -------

-This project is open-source and available under the MIT License.
+This project is open-source  & available under the MIT License.